wilcooo/TagPro-ModFather/README.md

 **"Real" database**: (Payd) hosting of a simple database with an accessible API

 ## 2. Script or extension
 New tab on homepage.
 Fetch data from whatever database is used
-Checks if tamper installed, display an install message if not Somehow checks what scripts are installed, mark them Somehow verifies who is logged in, for voting and install counts
+Checks if tamper installed, display an install message if not
+Somehow checks what scripts are installed, mark them
+Somehow verifies who is logged in, for voting and install counts

-### Verify user
+### How to verify a user
-Could just assume the user doesn't hack, just copy profileId from profile button.
+We could just assume the user doesn't hack, we can just copy profileId from profile button.
+Downsides: a hacker could give a script a thousend upvotes/installs by spoofing his profileId.

 Only real way is to:

-Ask a server for a verification of "player",
+1. let ModFather send a verification request to our server
-Server looks at corresponding profile and comes up with a random (owned) flair.
+2. The server comes up with a random flair that the user should select
+3. ModFather selects that flair in the background
+4. The server can check if the flair has changed, if so, the user is verified.
+5. (ModFather chances the flair back to what it was)

+This should happen within seconds, so that a hacker can't manipulate others to select a certain flair.
+And even if so, it'll be way too difficult for the hacker to significantly increase a mods upvote/install count.

+### How to test what scripts are installed?
+?